Compare iPhone Birding Apps (Update July 30, 2012)

-Sections: IMPORTANT STUFF , MAJOR INCLUSIONS , CUSTOMER FEEDBACK , IDENTIFICATION BENEFITS , SEARCH ENGINE ATTRIBUTES , ARTWORK, PHOTOS & SONGS , AUDIO FEATURES , IDENTIFICATION AIDS , MISCELLANEOUS , NAVIGATION , PERFORMANCE , STRENGTHS AND WEAKNESS , NOTES
+Sections: BASICS , MAJOR INCLUSIONS , CUSTOMER FEEDBACK , IDENTIFICATION BENEFITS , SEARCH ENGINE ATTRIBUTES , ARTWORK, PHOTOS & SONGS , AUDIO FEATURES , IDENTIFICATION AIDS , MISCELLANEOUS , NAVIGATION , PERFORMANCE , STRENGTHS AND WEAKNESS , NOTES

 For the Android version, see iBird vs the competition (Android).